-The Bug Squad is a co-op twin stick shooter where up to four players command mechs to battle hordes of insectoid aliens in a space western world.
+The Bug Squad is a co-op twin stick shooter where up to four players command mechs to battle hordes of insectoid aliens in a rural sci-fi world.

 Squash aliens.
 Level up.
 Save sheep.

-Yeah, not the most innovative concept, but since I don’t plan to sell it, who cares?
+Probably not the most innovative concept, but since the goal is having fun, who cares?
 I love top down shooters and never got around to make one.
 Inspiration for the setting came from the 4th episode of Love, Death & Robots: Suits.